BenChaimberg/rust-http-server/README.md

 ### http.rs

 Communicates with the remote over a TCP socket.
-Specifically: deserializes requests, passes to the host, and serializes the response.
+Specifically: deserializes a request, passes to the host, and serializes the response.

 ### main.rs